mateuszmikrut/semtag/README.md

 - `-M, --major` - Increment major version (MAJOR.0.0)
 - `-u, --push` - Push the new tag to remote repository
 - `--pull` - Pull from remote before creating tag
+- `-v, --verbose` - Increase verbosity (use -v, -vv, or -vvv for more detail)
+- `--dry-run` - Show what would be done without actually creating or pushing tags

 ### Examples